Foreign Trade Data - Exports (EXP)

 The Business Dynamics Statistics (BDS) is a public use data set of annual aggregate statistics describing establishment openings and closings, firm startups, job creation and destruction by firm size, age, industrial sector, and state.

-Census Research Data Centers (RDCs) are U.S. Census Bureau facilities, staffed by a Census Bureau employee, which meet all physical and computer security requirements for access to restricted–use data.
-At RDCs, qualified researchers with approved projects receive restricted access to selected non–public Census Bureau data files.
+Federal Statistical Research Data Centers (RDCs) are U.S. Census Bureau facilities, staffed by a Census Bureau employee, which meet all physical and computer security requirements for access to restricted–use data.
+At RDCs, qualified researchers with approved projects receive restricted access to select non–public statistical system data.